USD ($)

 Small Office/Home Office (SOHO) Network Topology diagram

 Scenario: In a home office setup, a SOHO topology may involve a single router or gateway device that connects to the internet service provider (ISP).
-The end-user devices such as laptops, phones, etc. can be connected to the router via wireless or desktop, and servers can also be connected to the router through wired.
+The end-user devices, such as laptops, phones, etc. can be connected to the router via wireless or wired connections, and servers can also be connected to the router through wired connections.

 6. On-premises and Cloud Network Topology